 The 2017 Animation Awards Shorts Race: Meet Me Halfway

-Then, the Academy Motion Pictures Arts and Sciences announced their shortlist of 10 pre-selected films which continue to the next nomination stage, and get their chance at an Oscar (feature animation films don't get a shortlist, but move directly to the nomination phase).
+Then, the Academy Motion Pictures Arts and Sciences announced their shortlist of 10 pre-selected films which will continue to the next nomination stage, and get their chance at an Oscar (feature animation films don't get a shortlist, but move directly to the nomination phase).

 At the same time, the 2018 Sundance animation shorts selection revealed what everybody already had imagined: if there's any justice at all to be done to the animation world outside the world of big animation festivals, all these nominations would need magically to be combined, in order to get a coherent view of what's at stake in contemporary animation production.

-In 2017, Glean Keane with his Dear Basketball takes the place of Richard Williams Prologue last year.
+In 2017, Glean Keane, with his Dear Basketball, takes the place of Richard Williams' Prologue last year.
 NFB, which had a nomination in 2016 with Theo Ushev's Blind Vaysha, did not make it this year.
 However, Hedgegog's Home by Eva Cvijanović (a co-production between NFB and Bonobo Studio) was nominated in the Annies instead (Best Animation Short).

-So, it is not really a case for technique of films for children anymore: Oscar shortlists and nominations wish to combine both the old and the new, 3D animation with stop-motion (the fine film, itself a combination of puppet animation, hand-crafted elements and 3D, Negative Space by Max Porter and Ru Kuwahata has managed to capture the hearts of more people than they actually fit in the boy's suitcase); whereas the sly Garden Party by Victor Caire and Gabriel Grapperon brings memories of Hollywood's Sunset Boulevard transformed to a frog colony -and it works.
+So, it is not a case for technique of films for children anymore: Oscar shortlists and nominations wish to combine both the old and the new, 3D animation with stop-motion (the fine film, itself a combination of puppet animation, hand-crafted elements and 3D, Negative Space by Max Porter and Ru Kuwahata has managed to capture the hearts of more people than they fit in the boy's suitcase); whereas the sly Garden Party by Victor Caire and Gabriel Grapperon brings memories of Hollywood's Sunset Boulevard transformed to a frog colony -and it works.

 Oscars want them all, but they want it in their own way.

-Annies fare better in the feature department -but no Psiconautas there, whereas Loving Vincent is being nominated in the category it has the most weaknesses: writing.
+Annie Awards fare better in the feature department -but no Psiconautas there, whereas Loving Vincent is being nominated in the category it has the most weaknesses: writing.

-Independent animation community may feel that Sundance and animation festivals is indeed the natural habitat for films like Among the Black Waves (Anna Budanova), I Like Girls (Diane Obomsawin), Impossible Figures and Other Stories II (Marta Pajek), Love (Réka Bucsi), Nothing Happens (Michelle Kranot, Uri Kranot ) - so who cares about the Oscars, anyway?
+Independent animation community may feel that Sundance and animation festivals are indeed the natural habitat for films like Among the Black Waves (Anna Budanova), I Like Girls (Diane Obomsawin), Impossible Figures and Other Stories II (Marta Pajek), Love (Réka Bucsi), Nothing Happens (Michelle Kranot, Uri Kranot ) - so who cares about the Oscars, anyway?

 That could indeed be the case, but still this does not help the visibility of independent animation on the other side of the Atlantic, which also controls most of the marketing tools and weapons to publicize its nominees around the world.